Short Questions

 If the force is unbalanced, it causes acceleration.
 This involves doing work to move it in a certain direction.

-Energy is an important and fundamental concept in science.
+Energy is a fundamental concept in science.
 It links almost all the natural phenomena.
 When we say that a body has energy, we mean that it can do work, so it possesses energy.
-The energy of running water can be used to run the water mills or water turbines.
+The energy from running water can be used to run the water mills or water turbines.

-Energy exists in various forms such as mechanical energy, heat energy, light energy, sound energy, electrical energy, chemical energy and nuclear energy etc. Energy can be transformed from one form into another.
+Energy exists in various forms such as mechanical energy, heat energy, light energy, sound energy, electrical energy, chemical energy, nuclear energy, etc. Energy can be transformed from one form into another.

 A body possesses energy if it is capable to do work.